NIXKnight/Ansible-MessageOfTheDay/README.md

 17 are security updates.
 ```

-If, for example, you want to disaply network information and modify teh date format:
+If, for example, you want to disaply network information and modify date format:

     - hosts: servers
       gather_facts: True